BraisGlezArias/TheHeroNeverDies/Marketing.md

 6. Date: Tuesday Afternoon

-    Tweet:
+    Tweet: When you face the Final Boss vs When you are the Final Boss.

 7. Date: Tuesday Afternoon

     Tweet: The Hero NEVER Dies, the ground-breaking Boss Survivor Indie Videogame is already available at https://mickael-vavrinec.itch.io/the-hero-never-dies.

-    After playing it, don't forget to share your score here at X!
+    Play it now for free!
+And don't forget to share your score here at Twitter!

 ## CALL-TO-ACTION